Gaza deaf restaurant a chance to change perceptions

 About 1 percent of Gaza’s 1.6 million people suffer from total or near-total deafness.
 They can attend school up to ninth grade but have no opportunity to go on to a university education in the territory, said Sharhabeel Al-Zaeem of Atfaluna.

-”Unfortunately they have to leave Gaza for that,“ Al-Zaeem said. ”We are doing outour utmost to make special classes for the deaf in universities.
+”Unfortunately they have to leave Gaza for that,“ Al-Zaeem said. ”We are doing out utmost to make special classes for the deaf in universities.
 We are liaising with different universities to see if there is a chance for the deaf to get places.
-(Writing by Douglas Hamilton, editing by Paul Casciato)